weecology/NeonTreeEvaluation/README.md

 # Sites ([NEON locations](https://www.neonscience.org/field-sites/field-sites-map/list))

+Please note that the dataset continues to grow and there may be more annotations available currently.

 | siteID, State  | Forest Description | Evaluation Annotations  |Training Annotations  |
 |---|---|---|---|
 |  SJER, CA |   Oak Savannah| 462   | 2533  |